Montana/does-she-like-me/README.md

-# Love Interest Analyzer
+# Does She Like Me?

-An ML/AI-powered tool that analyzes messaging patterns from various platforms (Facebook Messenger, Instagram, iMessage, WhatsApp, etc.) to determine the likelihood that someone is interested in you.
+DSLM is an ML/AI-powered tool that analyzes messaging patterns from various platforms (Facebook Messenger, Instagram, iMessage, WhatsApp, etc.) to determine the likelihood that someone is interested in you.

 ## Features